 Choosing a program can sometimes seem like a daunting task as there are many options to pick from.
 No two programs will meet the same set of needs, so our office aims to provide you with guidance and appropriate suggestions about the many study abroad options that Brandeis approves.
 Meeting with a member of the study abroad staff can help you begin the process of focusing your academic and personal goals while simultaneously helping you narrow your selection to a few programs.
 Brandeis has an Approved Program List for off-campus study during the academic year.
 If you are seeking a program or country currently not on the list, please schedule an appointment to speak with a member of the study abroad staff about your goals and options.

 In order to receive Brandeis credit for summer study abroad, students must study on an approved summer study abroad program.
 Approved program courses, in addition to meeting our course approval guidelines, have been reviewed for alignment with Brandeis academic standards and overall program quality and many have had satisfied Brandeis participants in the past.
-With more than 50 programs to choose from, it's likely you'll find a great program to meet your needs and interests.
+With about 50 programs to choose from, it's likely you'll find a great program to meet your needs and interests.
 However, sometimes students are interested in getting a new program approved.
 If this is the case, please schedule an appointment to meet with a member of the study abroad staff well in advance of the summer study abroad deadline.
 In order for a new program to be approved it must be vetted by the Office of Study Abroad and presented to the Undergraduate Curriculum Committee.
 This means all new program petitions must be submitted by early January.

 Study abroad program costs vary widely, so check with each program to determine tuition costs as well as expenses for room, board, flights, books, visas and transportation.
 Brandeis students will also be assessed an Off-Campus Study Fee of $400.
 This fee covers the administrative costs related to off-campus study program approval and transfer of credit.